diamantidis/diamantidis.github.io/_posts/2020-06-07-mutations-on-a-graphql-server-built-with-vapor.md

 And that's about it!
 In this post, we have seen how to add mutations to create, edit and delete a `Post` on a GraphQL server built with Vapor.
 We have also seen how to take advantage of GraphQL's Inputs for arguments with complex types and how to use [GraphQL Playground] to run our GraphQL queries.

 In the next post, I am going to continue this GraphQL & Swift journey and I am going to investigate how to use the mutations that we defined in this post from an iOS app.
-So stay tuned and follow me on [Twitter] should you want to get notified once the next post is published or you have a question or comment about this post.
+So stay tuned and follow me on [X] should you want to get notified once the next post is published or you have a question or comment about this post.

 Thanks for reading this post, and see you next time!